shensquared/setrock/auth_client/README.md

 When it asks for a list of redirect URIs, you should provide: `https://YOUR_DOMAIN_NAME/oidc-response`.
 For example, if the domain you own is `dormdigest.mit.edu`, then you would input `https://dormdigest.mit.edu/oidc-response`.

 Within a few days, you should get an email back with your `client_id` and `client_secret`.
-Update these parameters in both `frontend/src/auth/authConfig.ts` and `backend/src/auth/authConfig.ts`.

-Once you done so, you will also need to **edit the `authConfig.ts` file in both the frontend and backend code**.
-This file is stored under the `auth` folder, and contains information used by the application to run your auth endpoints.
-Things you will need to edit:
+With this information, you should now edit the configuration files, of which there's three:

+* In `frontend/src/auth/authConfig.ts` and `backend/src/auth/authConfig.ts`, edit the following field:

 - `DOMAIN_URI`: Domain name of your application (no trailing slash)
 - `client_id`: Client ID given to you from OIDC

-- `scope` (optional): If you want to access other user information in addition to "email". **Note:** This will require further modification in the backend + frontend code if you want to query for other information about the user such as full name or kerberos.
-Please contact a member of our team if you want help implementing this modification.
+* In addition, open up `cert/secrets.json`, and paste in your `client_secret`.

+And that's it!
+The OIDC config edits were designed to be short and simple.

+## Second Step: Sessions

+TODO

+### Third step: Nginx

+TODO

-### Certificates
+### Fourth step: Certificates

 To secure the frontend and backend, you will need to use SSL certificates.
 For production, you should acquired certs from a trusted CA like Let's Encrypt.